Explanatory machine learning for sequential human teaching: Theoretical framework

 \subsection{Explanatory effect of curriculum order}

+We have employed a quantifiable approach that provides operational definitions for the evaluation of the effect of sequential teaching on human comprehension.
+This allows us to better account for the context, results and limitations.
+We describe the basis of our framework by referring to previous work on comprehensibility \cite{ute2017} and explanatory effects \cite{lun2021} (Table \ref{table:framework_extension_summary}).
+Then we define a sequential teaching curriculum and its relative effectiveness with respect to another sequential teaching curriculum.

-The previous works \cite{ute2017,US2018} provided an operational definition of comprehensibility.
-Based on this definition, the authors in \cite{lun2021} explored the explanatory effects of machine-learned logic rules on human comprehension and proposed a framework of a cognitive window that focuses on the symbolic subset of machine learning.
+Based on an operable definition of comprehensibility \cite{ute2017}, the authors in \cite{lun2021} explored the explanatory effects of machine-learned logic rules on human comprehension and proposed a framework of a cognitive window that focuses on the symbolic subset of machine learning.
 The definitions of comprehensibility and explanatory effects are extended in this present work to account for sequential teaching curricula in the context of symbolic machine learning.
 We use the logic programs learned from $Metagol_O$ to generate explanations for our human trial.
 For the purpose of experimentation, we only consider curricula with noise-free training examples.
 This does not mean, however, that the proposed definitions could not be extended outside of the considered scope.

 The operational definition of comprehensibility \cite{ute2017} is an objective means of evaluating human comprehension of a concept based on human out-of-sample predictive accuracy.
 It was extended in \cite{lun2021} to define the explanatory effectiveness of machine-learned logic programs which measures the extent to which examples with explanations generated from machine-learned logic programs can be simulated by humans.